DeathbatO13/DeathbatO13/README.md

 - I'm an Electronic Enginner
 - Currently learning Android Development by Self
 - Lover of astronomy and physics
-- I’m currently open for an Intern or a new job opportunity, this is [my contact](https://www.linkedin.com/in/daniel-torres1309/)
+- I’m currently open for a new job opportunity, this is [my contact](https://www.linkedin.com/in/daniel-torres1309/)

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">